Overcooked: Reception

 Overcooked has received generally positive reviews on release including appreciation for the dynamics during co-operative play, "Overcooked is terrific because of its commitment to uproarious, hilarious and challenging co-operation".
 Reviews of the Switch edition complained about the framerate which frequently dipped below 30 frames per second.

 Accolades

-Sequel
+Sequel and remaster

-A sequel entitled Overcooked 2 was announced on 12 June 2018, and was released on 7 August 2018 for the Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows.
+A sequel entitled Overcooked 2 was announced on 12 June 2018 and was released on 7 August 2018 for the Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows.
 In addition to local multiplayer, the sequel allows for both wireless and online multiplayer.

-Overcooked: All You Can Eat, a compilation game that includes both Overcooked and Overcooked 2, was released on 12 November 2020 for PlayStation 5 and Xbox Series X. The compilation came to Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows the following year on 23 March 2021.
-It was ported to Google Stadia on May 5, 2022.
-Content from Overcooked was remastered using the Overcooked 2 engine, and online multiplayer was enabled.
+Overcooked: All You Can Eat is a compilation game containing both Overcooked and Overcooked 2.
+It includes a remastered version of Overcooked, utilizing the Overcooked 2 game engine, as well as online multiplayer and all downloadable content released for both games.
+All You Can Eat first released as launch titles for the PlayStation 5 and Xbox Series X/S on November 12, 2020, and later released on Nintendo Switch, PlayStation 4, Windows, and Xbox One on March 23, 2021, and Google Stadia on May 5, 2022.